erniedotson/vagrants/README.md

 - [Vagrant Multi-PuTTY plugin](https://github.com/nickryand/vagrant-multi-putty) - This plugin allows you to use putty to ssh into VMs.
 - [Vagrant Reload plugin](https://github.com/aidanns/vagrant-reload) - "Reload a VM as a provisioning step."
 - [Vagrant VBGuest plugin](https://github.com/dotless-de/vagrant-vbguest) - automatically update VirtualBox guest additions if necessary
+- [VirtualBox](https://www.virtualbox.org) - VirtualBox is a general-purpose full virtualizer for x86 hardware